Harrison Mills, British Columbia: 1914–1950

 The outbreak of war in 1914 delayed all chance of recovery.
 Somewhat surprisingly, the government stationed a ten-man bridge guard from the Duke of Connaught's Own Rifles at Harrison Mills for the duration of the war.
 They were stationed as a security precaution against sabotage to the CPR line, the vital transcontinental link.

 The end of the war brought demands for improvement and development.
 There was an expectation that the Rat Portage mill would be opening once more and transform the town into a busy commercial centre once again.
 The company began to make plans early in 1921, when they offered to buy land from Thomas Kilby.
 However, it ultimately decided to pull out of the town altogether, to concentrate on its mill in Vancouver.
 The machinery was sold and the buildings left vacant, until a fire in 1930 claimed most of what was left.
 The fire was so intense that the railway had to be closed for a day, delaying Prime Minister Mackenzie King himself in Agassiz while repairs were made.

 However, the old shingle mill continued to run and employ a fair number of people.
 But despite this, the town settled back into a quiet farming existence.

 Through the 1920s, the main concern of residents was the construction of a major highway connection.
 After a strong showing on behalf of residents of Harrison Mills in 1912, the Kent Municipal Council decided to construct the road over Mount Woodside and through the Harrison Mills floodplain.
 However, it was not until twelve years later that the construction was started.
 In 1924, the project began after numerous petitions by Acton Kilby (son of Thomas and Eliza who was by now running the store).
 Upon completion, the road was not as useful as hoped.
 It took Acton Kilby four and a half hours to drive to Vancouver.

 The next major issue was dyking along the Harrison and Fraser Rivers.
 In 1921, Thomas Kilby began to recruit his neighbours to sign a petition to the Municipality of Kent urging construction.
 However, a rival petition circulated by James Duncan upset the Kilby petition and he did not manage to collect the necessary 51% of the property owners.
 By 1925, the farmers had organized in a committee that constructed a private dyke that consisted of a 3' wall from the Bateson Slough to the CPR tracks at the Harrison Mills railway station.

+Notable people

+Maud Leonora Menten (1879–1960), physician and biochemist, received her early education in Harrison Mills.